terranum-ch/ToolMap-user-doc/doc/usermanual/validation.rst

 The polygon is not closed.
 This is mainly due to a bad snapping.
 Make sure to use the snapping panel efficiently.

+A dangling-node-error also ocures when a line ends on a vertex in the middle of an other line.
+A correct tripplepoint consists of three end points!
+All lines must have the same attribuition.

 Missing attribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^